5th-element-somatics/replit/saint-access-info.md

 - Use authorized email for magic link authentication

 ---
-*Purchase record created with full addon access - ready for immediate use*
+*Purchase record created with full practices access - ready for immediate use*